Hughzu/trackstack/docs/astro-opaque-session-rotation.md

 };
 ```

+Recommended additions (still minimal):

+- **Absolute expiry:** enforce a hard cap (e.g. 30 days) even with rotation.
+- **Idle timeout:** expire if `last_seen_at` is older than N hours.
+- **Global logout:** store `users.session_version` and compare on auth; bump to revoke all sessions.

 ## Notes

 - Prefer storing token hashes in DB.
 - Always set `secure: true` in production.
 - `SameSite=Lax` is a good default and still allows normal navigation.
 - If you need CSRF protection for state-changing requests, add a CSRF token.
+- Beware of rotation race conditions: multiple concurrent requests can revoke a token that was just rotated.
+Allow a short overlap window or make revocation conditional.
+- If rotating on every request, DB writes can grow quickly.
+Time-based rotation + idle timeout is usually enough.

 ## Minimal DB API (what you need)